PhilChodrow/PIC16B/syllabus.md

 5. **Code Discovery**: You will navigate the Python ecosystem, identifying and deploying new tools suited to domain-specific problems.
 4. **Online Presence**: You will maintain a public portfolio of coding projects using industry-standard tools for code management.

+## Prerequisites

+The only formal prerequisite for this course is PIC16A.
+In practice, I am expecting you to have **working knowledge** of the tools from PIC16A, including object-oriented programming, basic `numpy` and `pandas`, and basic machine learing using `scikit-learn`.
+Feeling a little rusty?
+That's ok!
+Feel free to consult [previous lecture notes and videos](https://philchodrow.github.io/PIC16A/schedule/).

+### About Math

+There is no mathematics prerequisite for PIC16B.
+That said, PIC16B handles a variety of technical topics, such as linear algebra, optimization, and machine learning, for which math up to MATH 33A is certainly helpful.

+If you stopped with math earlier, then that's ok!
+You'll have a slightly rougher ride in the first two weeks of the course.
+Past that, the math angle will become significantly less prominent.

 ## Official course description

 *Lecture, three hours; discussion, one hour.
-Requisites: Course PIC 16A or equivalent.
+Requisites: Course PIC16A or equivalent.
 In depth application of the Python programming language to problems arising in a variety of areas of current interest such as machine learning, computer vision, statistical analysis, numerical analysis, and data acquisition.
 Advanced Python programming techniques to improve computational efficiency.
 P/NP or letter grading*

 <div class="fancy-h1"> Learning Outcomes </div>